gudatr/uws-router/README.md

 - GET: /async
 - POST: /examples/sync
-- GET: /examples/async
+- POST: /examples/async
-- POST: /examples/alias
+- get: /examples/alias
 - GET: /examples/file

 The first route is only matched by a GET-Request to /async

 The second route is only matched by a POST-Request to /group/sync

 The third route passes through ExampleMiddleware1 before its handler is called.
-It also has an alias and skips the parsing of the request body.
+The body of the request is skipped as the skipBody parameter is set.

-The fourth route passes through ExampleMiddleware1 and then ExampleMiddleware2 before its handler is called
+The fourth route passes through ExampleMiddleware1 and then ExampleMiddleware2 before its handler is called.
+It also has an alias that defines the endpoint's name.

 The fifth route serves the file 'logo.jpg' that lies in a folder images relative to the router file.
 For easily copying assets and maintaining the path this way during a typescript build, checkout the package simple-copy-files.